choikh0423/8venture-games/release/beta_release/readme.txt

-Controls for Gale - Beta Release
+Controls for Gale - Alpha Release

 1. A/D Key: Horizontal Movement On Platform